-Other Interests & Specialties: General surgery, gastrointestinal tract cancers, tumors that have metastasized to the abdomen, hyperthermic intraperitoneal chemotherapy (HIPCE) in combination with surgical resection, melanoma, lymph node biopsies and lymph node dissections.
+Other Interests & Specialties: General surgery, gastrointestinal tract cancers, tumors that have metastasized to the abdomen, hyperthermic intraperitoneal chemotherapy (HIPEC) in combination with surgical resection, melanoma, lymph node biopsies and lymph node dissections.

 Certifications, Awards & Accolades: American Board of Surgery Certification in Surgery, Society of Surgical Oncology member, American Society of Clinical Oncology member, American Association for Cancer Research and the American College of Surgeons associate member